alexwlchan/ideas-for-inclusive-events/src/_ideas/code-of-conduct.md

 A good code of conduct will explain:

 *   What sort of behaviour is acceptable at the event
-*   What to do if they see bad behaviour (i.e., how to report it ot the organisers)
+*   What to do if somebody sees bad behaviour (i.e., how to report it to the organisers)
 *   How the organisers will handle a report

-Advertise the CoC prominently -- on your website, when buying tickets, in your introductory remarks at the start of the conference.
+Advertise the CoC prominently -- on your website, when buying tickets, in your introductory remarks at the start of the day.
 Make sure people know about it.

 A code of conduct is only as good as its enforcement -- so you have to follow through with it.